Bell Media: Sean Cohan presidency (2023–present)

 On October 3, 2023, BCE announced that Oosterman would be retiring from the conglomerate by early January 2024, and would be replaced as president of Bell Media by Sean Cohan, a former executive for the American media companies A&E Networks and Nielsen.
 On October 23, 2023, Bell Media acquired Outfront Media's Canadian business for $410 million.
-On October 27, 2023, Bell Media announced a co-development deal with Fox Entertainment and Neshama Entertainment (a Toronto-based studio minority-owned by Fox subsidary MarVista Entertainment), to co-develop new programming for Bell and Fox platforms.
+On October 27, 2023, Bell Media announced a co-development deal with Fox Entertainment and Neshama Entertainment (a Toronto-based studio minority-owned by Fox subsidiary MarVista Entertainment), to co-develop new programming for Bell and Fox platforms.

 On February 8, 2024, BCE announced that it would cut 4,800 positions (10% of which coming from Bell Media), citing declining revenues, and new CRTC requirements mandating that the company offer wholesale access to its fibreoptic telecom networks to competitors.
 Due to the restructuring, Bell Media announced that it would cut most noon and weekend newscasts across all CTV stations, cut programming at CTV News Channel and BNN Bloomberg, and sell 45 of its 103 radio stations to Arsenal Media, Durham Radio, Maritime Broadcasting System, My Broadcasting Corporation, Vista Radio, Whiteoaks Communications Group, and ZoomerMedia.
 Bell executive Robert Malcolmson told the Canadian Press that radio was "not a viable business anymore".

 MTV2 was closed on March 29, 2024.
 This left the main MTV network to be the last remaining licensed Paramount Global channel under Bell Media.

+In April 2024, Bell Media launched a suite of free ad-supported streaming television (FAST) channels; these channels are co-branded with CTV, TSN, and Noovo, and distributed via platforms such as Samsung TV Plus and others.

 On June 10, 2024, Rogers Sports & Media announced that it had acquired the rights to all of Warner Bros.
 Discovery's factual and lifestyle brands starting in January 2025.
 This would mark the end of Bell Media and CTV's long-running relationship with Discovery and its sibling networks.
 Bell filed a court injunction seeking to halt the agreement, arguing that their contract with WBD provides for a two-year non-compete clause ("window to adjust") if the company does not renew its licensing agreements.
 Rogers claims the suit is without merit.